wizardpisces/tiny-sass-compiler/readme.md

-# Simple sass compiler
+# Sass Compiler

-This is a simplified example of all the major pieces of a compiler written in easy to read JavaScript.
+Sass compiler in javascript

 ## Description

-A simple compiler that transform basic sass to css
+A compiler that compile sass to css

-### Partially Support features:
+### Features:

 1. Variables
 2. Nesting